 The home has an attached two-car garage as well as large separate metal and woodworking shops for this dedicated hobbyist.
 There will be a small office/den in this area which helps makes this part of the home a handyman’s delight.

-With the use of vinyl siding and polymer modified asphalt shingles, this home will offer nearly maintenance free performance.
+With the use of vinyl siding and rubber polymer asphalt shingles, this home will offer nearly maintenance free performance.
 The home consists of 3 bedrooms and two and one-half baths.
 The master suite provides his and hers baths and walk-in closets.